mlayan/VaccineEffectivenessSheba/README.md

 ### Visualizing the results

-The script visualize.R allows one to load the results of the MCMC run and to visualize the estimations.
-This scripts depends on two R libraries: 1) tidyverse; and 2) cowplot.
+The scripts 1.output_analysis.R, 3.model_adequacy.R and 4..R allows one to visualize the estimations.
+This scripts depends on two R libraries: 1) tidyverse; and 2) gridExtra.